 – Miguel de Cervantes, Don Quixote, Part 1, Chapter VIII

 So, why use the phrase “Tilting at Windmills”?

 You’ve likely heard the phrase in relation to the crazy, even insane, actions of a character in a novel (or in “real” life).
-Just as Don Quixote attacked the standing monsters (windmills), your very own crazymaker may use words and/or actions to demonstrate their off-kilter, madcap view(s) of the world.
+Just as Don Quixote attacked the standing monsters (windmills), your crazymaker may use words and actions to demonstrate their off-kilter, madcap view(s) of the world.
 You may see them as delusional, but (like Don Quixote), the person may believe in the fantasies, and may even think his/her actions are justified (in a particularly slanted vision of reality).